ncmikkelsen/ncmikkelsen.github.io/_projects/cotree.md

 COTree is an interactive installation using smart materials to discuss our CO2 emissions

-COTree was built with Arduino.
+COTree was built with Arduino and smart materials such as muscle-wire and thermochromic ink.